 Our-Discussion.jpg (719×935) Getting To Done: Roll Your Own Business - Lifehacker.
 By Keith Robinson "Bootstrapping", when it comes to starting your own business, refers to getting yourself up and running with as little outside help as possible.

 Of course it is asked most often in a job interview, but it may also come up in a conversation at a networking event or a cocktail party.
 Knowing and communicating your career goals is challenging for even the most ambitious and focused person.
 Can you really know what job you’ll be doing, or even want to be doing, in five years?
 What the Experts Say In today’s work world, careers take numerous twists and turns and the future is often murky.
 “Five years, in today’s environment, is very hard to predict.
+The first step is knowing the answer for yourself.
+Be introspective Figuring out the answer to this question is not an easy task.

-Throughout the month of December, The Simple Dollar is posting a daily series focusing on specific activities you can do right now to set the stage for a great 2011.
 Out with the old, in with the new.
 10. Do a mind sweep.
 Hot on the heels of the ongoing discussion of Making It All Work, I’m going to suggest a good old fashioned “mind sweep” as a brilliant way to get your financial and personal house in order to finish out the year.
 What’s a “Mind Sweep”?
 Why is it such a big distraction?
 For starters, think about how your mind works when you’re focused on a task.
 More importantly, doing this makes you into a more reliable person.
 One of my own examples of a “forgotten” thing, for example, tends to be bills, mostly because many of them are billed electronically and some of them don’t let me know that they’re due.